A 7 and a 78: Ugly numbers for Tiger Woods in US Open

 Woods rallied by playing the rest of the front nine at 1-under par.
 After that, his putting fluctuated from spotty to just plain bad, including four putts on the 13th.

-Woods was nine strokes out of the lead when he finished, in the company of Phil Mickelson (7 over), Jordan Spieth (8 over), Jason Day (9 over) and Rory McIlroy (10 over).
+Woods was nine strokes out of the lead, in the company of Phil Mickelson (7-over-80), Jordan Spieth (8 over), Jason Day (9 over) and Rory McIlroy (10 over).

+“I think he played better than he scored,” said playing partner Dustin Johnson, who finished the day in a four-way tie for the lead at 1 under.
+“Obviously he got off to a rough start, but I felt like he hung in there pretty good.”

-With the fairways and greens lined a half-dozen deep in spots for the marquee threesome of Dustin Johnson, Justin Thomas and Woods, there never was a shortage of encouraging shouts of “Tiger!”
-There were audible groans, though, on the opening hole, with each of his succeeding shots.
+With the fairways and greens lined a half-dozen deep in spots for the marquee threesome of Johnson, Woods and Justin Thomas, there never was a shortage of encouraging shouts of “Tiger!”
+There were audible groans, though, on the opening hole with each of his subsequent shots.

 Woods airmailed the green on his approach and it went down a steep hill into light rough.
 His pitch got onto the green, but not nearly far enough to stay there, and rolled back down the hill a few steps to the left of where Woods had been.